Vietnamese Noodle Bowls With Lemongrass Tofu

-These Vietnamese noodle bowls with lemongrass tofu are perfect to make when you want a fresh and light healthy meal.
+These vegetarian Vietnamese Noodle Bowls are topped with lemongrass tofu and are perfect to make when you want a fresh and light healthy meal.
 This dish is completely vegan, gluten-free and delicious!

 I love noodle stir fry dishes like my Pad Thai and Lo Mein, but sometimes it’s nice to have a noodle dish that is a bit more fresh and light.

-These noodle bowls are made with Asian rice noodles and topped off with some marinated lemongrass tofu that gets cooked up until it’s nice and crispy.
+These noodle bowls are made with Asian rice noodles or vermicelli noodles and topped off with some marinated lemongrass tofu that gets cooked up until it’s nice and crispy.
 The bowls are served with a light sesame salad.

 Why you’ll love this recipe